-Join Nick Brazzi for an in-depth discussion in this video Browsing a secure site, part of Up and Running with the Firefox Browser.
+Join Nick Brazzi for an in-depth discussion in this video Browsing a secure site, part of Learning the Firefox Browser.

 - Do you ever do any shopping online?…Do you do any banking online?…Or do you check your email on a website?…For work like this when you're sending…financial information, credit card numbers,…or secure passwords over the internet,…you should make sure that the website that you're…visiting is secure before proceeding.…On a normal non-secure website it's possible that…somebody could connect to your network and intercept…information that you send or receive on that website.…So let's talk about how you can ensure that your…connection is secure and protected when you need it to be.…